Inui-senpai/DDLCModTemplate2.0/README.md

 ### Template Features

 1. Ren'Py 8 Team Salvato Compliant Mods and Splashscreen (Disclaimer)!
-2. DDLC's exact RPY files with explainations.
+2. Optimized, cleaned Python code for Python 3 and Ren'Py 8!
+3. Original DDLC game scripts for reference purposes!
-3. Support for macOS, Linux\* and Android\*\*!
+4. Support for macOS, Linux and Android! (\*)

+> [!NOTE] Regarding Mod Support for Linux and Android:
-   > \* - Linux users must run your mod via `LinuxLauncher.sh`.

-   > \*\* - If your mod uses simple code or DDLC's/template built-in functions.
-More complex code or non-mobile friendly features may require some adjustments and changes to get working.
+Linux users must run your mod via `LinuxLauncher.sh`.
+For Android, if your mod uses more complex code or non-mobile friendly features, it may require some adjustments and changes to get working.
 See _Android Mod Guide.pdf_ or visit the DDMC Discord for additional help.

-4. Xcode Support!
+5. Xcode Support!
 Open this project in Xcode and you can edit, build, and run your mod without opening the Ren'Py Launcher ever again!
    > Note: You need to change your `RENPY_TOOL` location and the Ren'Py app location in the target scheme for Xcode.
 [Learn more &rsaquo;](XCODE.md)
-5. Uncensored Mode and Let's Play Mode! - Allow more "sensitive" content to be shown in-game and protect your IRL information while streaming/recording!
+6. Uncensored Mode and Let's Play Mode! - Allow more "sensitive" content to be shown in-game and protect your IRL information while streaming/recording!
-6. Automatic GUI Coloring and Different Menu Button Colors! - Color the GUI and/or menu buttons in the game to whatever you like without editing the asset files themselves!
+7. Automatic GUI Coloring and Different Menu Button Colors! - Color the GUI and/or menu buttons in the game to whatever you like without editing the asset files themselves!
-7. Terra's in-depth Poem Game guide!
+8. Terra's in-depth Poem Game guide!
-8. NVL Support thanks to Yagamirai01!
+9. NVL Support thanks to Yagamirai01!
-9. Patches for several Ren'Py releases and Windows features.
+10. Patches for several Ren'Py releases and Windows features.
-10. Python 3 support and code now in use!
+11. Python 3 support and code now in use!
-11. Dynamic Super Resolution/Dynamic Super Positions (DSR/DSP) and Custom Resolutions! - Scale positions and/or your assets higher than they usually can go and display DDLC in different resolution modes.
+12. Dynamic Super Resolution/Dynamic Super Positions (DSR/DSP) and Custom Resolutions! - Scale positions and/or your assets higher than they usually can go and display DDLC in different resolution modes.
 The DDLC Mod Template is now a universal X resolution template!
-12. Player Name Change! - Did you wrongly typed your name or want to change it?
+13. Player Name Change! - Did you wrongly typed your name or want to change it?
 You can now do so very easily!
-13. New Monika Console and Poem Responses! - Enjoy a easier console to type commands in and a cleaner, easier poem response!
+14. New Monika Console and Poem Responses! - Enjoy a easier console to type commands in and a cleaner, easier poem response!

 In addition to these base features, the template comes with additional optional features you can use such as